Pope Pius XII: Theology

 Pius XII explained the Catholic faith in 41 encyclicals and almost 1000 messages and speeches during his long pontificate.
-Mediator Dei clarified membership and participation in the church.
+Mystici Corporis Christi clarified membership and participation in the church.
 The encyclical Divino afflante Spiritu opened the doors for biblical research.
 His magisterium was far larger and is difficult to summarize.
 In numerous speeches Catholic teaching is related to various aspects of life, education, medicine, politics, war and peace, the life of saints, Mary, the Mother of God, things eternal and contemporary.
 Theologically, Pius XII specified the nature of the teaching authority of the Catholic Church.
 He also gave a new freedom to engage in theological investigations.

 Theological orientation

 Biblical research

 The encyclical Divino afflante Spiritu, published in 1943, emphasized the role of the Bible.
 Pius XII freed biblical research from previous limitations.
 He encouraged Christian theologians to revisit original versions of the Bible in Greek and Hebrew.
 Noting improvements in archaeology, the encyclical reversed Pope Leo XIII's encyclical, which had only advocated going back to the original texts to resolve ambiguity in the Latin Vulgate.
 The encyclical demands a much better understanding of ancient Hebrew history and traditions.
 It requires bishops throughout the church to initiate biblical studies for lay people.
 The Pontiff also requests a reorientation of Catholic teaching and education, relying much more on sacred scriptures in sermons and religious instruction.